TransRad/USArt/README.md

 This repository contains USArt code for the paper:
 > G. Kanli, D. Perlo, S. Boudissa, Radovan Jiˇr´ı  and O. Keunen.
-> "Simultaneous Image Quality Improvement and Artefacts Correction in Accelerated MRI", 2024 MICCAI Workshop on Deep Generative Models, Marrakech, Morocco, 2024 (will be updated upon ).
+> "Simultaneous Image Quality Improvement and Artefacts Correction in Accelerated MRI", 2024 MICCAI Workshop on Deep Generative Models, Marrakech, Morocco, 2024 (will be updated once paper published in proceedings ).

-This paper was accepted to the 21st MICCAI Workshop on Deep Generative Models .
+This paper was accepted to the 27th MICCAI Workshop on Deep Generative Models .
 You can find the poster presented to the [MICCAI Workshop]() conference under [*Poster_MICCAI-WS_.pdf*](https://github.com/TransRad/MRArt/blob/main/Poster_ISBI24_542.pdf).

 ## Description
 We propose a library named **MRArt**, for MRI Artefacts, that simulates realistic primary artefacts by manipulating the k-space signal, using standard image processing techniques.